Ongoing waves of protests in Iran and government censorship of the internet has led to surge in demand for the best Iran VPN.

 As outlined in our detailed NordVPN review, we've liked NordVPN for a long time.
 As the most famous and one of the most secure VPN services on the market, it delivers an excellent privacy-focused experience across all the major platforms – in Iran as well as pretty much everywhere else.

 Despite the provider (as with all the ones listed here) not offering an Iran-based network, its 5,600+ servers dotted around 60 countries should be more than enough to get you stable and speedy connections.
-Nord recommends turning on the Obfuscated Servers feature to make sure you're hidden well.
+It even offers an Obfuscated Servers, making sure you are even more hidden.
 It also boasts P2P-equipped servers, ideal if you're looking for a secure torrenting VPN.

 In terms of performance, the service delivered pretty well last time we checked.
 Excellent streaming performance across all the major platforms was matched up by improved speeds reaching peaks of 820Mbps with NordLynx and 470Mbps with OpenVPN.